 Our recommendation for what to wear in Vietnam in summer is to focus on light and quick-drying generic items –think shorts, lightweight pants, breathable cotton t-shirts, and a long-sleeve shirt.
 A couple of Vietnam outfit ideas are a pair of dark cotton joggers with a performance t-shirt and a pair of chino shorts with a linen tank.
 You definitely don’t want to be without your rain jacket and umbrella!

 Visiting Vietnam in Fall

 The autumn months still fall in Vietnam’s wet season.
 Central Vietnam – like Hoi An and Hue – experience their peak rainfall during October and November.
 However, October and November start the beginning of the dry season in the mountainous areas far north and North Vietnam, like Hanoi.
-In the South – Ho Chi Minh City – there’s still rain but starts to subside by October.
+When visiting the south – in places like Ho Chi Minh – there’s still rain, but it starts to subside by October.